Skip to the main content

 • Minimum Education 4 years post-secondary

-Entry-level positions in industry at medical device and pharmaceutical companies, and clinical engineering positions in hospitals generally require a bachelor’s degree in engineering with a major in biomedical engineering.
-A bachelor’s degree in chemical, civil, geomatics, software, electrical, or mechanical engineering with a specialty in biomedical engineering may also be acceptable.
+Generally, a bachelor’s degree in engineering with a major in biomedical engineering is required for entry-level positions at medical device and pharmaceutical companies, and clinical engineering positions in hospitals.
+A bachelor’s degree in chemical, civil, geomatic, software, electrical, or mechanical engineering with a specialty in biomedical engineering may also be acceptable.
 A working understanding of life sciences, medical terms, anatomy, and physiology is required.

 Many biomedical engineering graduates pursue medicine, dentistry, or graduate degrees in other fields.
-Generally, employers prefer a graduate degree for research and development positions.
+Generally, for research and development positions, employers prefer a graduate degree.

 Both the University of Alberta and the University of Calgary offer graduate programs in biomedical engineering.
 Many faculty members in other departments also perform biomedical engineering research, including those in the kinesiology, science, medicine, nursing, and veterinary medicine departments.

 Graduate students come from varied backgrounds, including traditional engineering, kinesiology, physics, chemistry, biology, medicine, and computer science.
 The University of Calgary also offers a specialization in biomedical engineering for undergraduate students in the traditional engineering program.
-These students complete internships lasting 4 to 16 months after their third year.
+After their third year, these students complete internships that last 4 to 16 months.

 Related Education